Google Assistant is not available for managed Chromebooks.

 If your app is not included in the list...

 - In the App access control panel, click Manage Third-party App Access.

 - Click Configure new appOAuth App Name or Client ID.

 - Enter Google Nest Hub or Google Nest Hub Maxclick Search.

-- From the list of search results, click Select for the app that you want to manage.
+- From the list of search results, point to the app that you want to manageclick Select.

 Note: If you're configuring by OAuth App Name or Client ID, check the boxes for the client IDs that you want to configure, then click Select.

 Settings automatically apply within a few hours or after the user restarts the device.